 Maple Vinaigrette (Easy and Delicious)

-This maple syrup vinaigrette dressing recipe has a nice balance of sweet and savory flavors.
+This maple vinaigrette dressing recipe has a nice balance of sweet and savory flavors.
 I like to toss it with any type of fresh salad greens and a handful of toasted walnuts for some crunch.
-Give this dressing a try if you’re looking for recipes using maple syrup, like these soft and maple syrup chocolate chip cookies with no sugar added, which are another delicious option.
+Give this dressing a try if you’re looking for recipes using maple syrup, like these soft and chewy maple syrup chocolate chip cookies with no sugar added, which are another delicious option.

 Ingredients and Substitutions